-J. David Hughes is a geoscientist who has studied the energy resources of Canada for nearly four decades, including 32 years with the Geological Survey of Canada as a scientist and research manager.
+David Hughes is an earth scientist who has studied the energy resources of Canada for four decades, including 32 years with the Geological Survey of Canada as a scientist and research manager.
 He developed the National Coal Inventory to determine the availability and environmental constraints associated with Canada’s coal resources.
-As Team Leader for Unconventional Gas on the Canadian Gas Potential Committee, he coordinated publication of a comprehensive assessment of Canada’s unconventional natural gas potential.
+As Team Leader for Unconventional Gas on the Canadian Gas Potential Committee, he coordinated the publication of a comprehensive assessment of Canada’s unconventional natural gas potential.

 Over the past decade, Hughes has researched, published and lectured widely on global energy and sustainability issues in North America and internationally.
 His work with Post Carbon Institute includes:

 - A series of papers (2011) on the challenges of natural gas being a “bridge fuel” from coal to renewables;

 - Drill, Baby, Drill (2013), which took a far-ranging look at the prospects for various unconventional fuels in the United States;